peterballard/prmake/README.md

 with its standard output piped to the makefile.
 Everything else in the prfile is piped unchanged to the makefile.

     Usage: prmake [options]    or    python prmake.py [options] The following options are processed by prmake:
     -f <Makefile>         specifies the makefile
     --file=<Makefile>     specifies the makefile
     --makefile=<Makefile> specifies the makefile
     -h displays this message
     --make=<NAME> specifies the "make" executable, default is "make" --prfile=<PRFILE> specifies prfile name.
 Default is "Makefile.pr".
 Overrides --prext.
     --prext=<PREXT> specifies extension of prfiles.
-Default is ".pr" i.e. makefile usually called "Makefile", prfile usually called "Makefile.pr" --prforce=1 forces the rebuild of the post-processed Makefile (normally only remade if out of date) --prkeep=1 means temporary files are kept (and their locations printed) All other command line arguments are passed to "make".
+Default is ".pr" .e. makefile usually called "Makefile", prfile usually called "Makefile.pr" -prforce=1 forces the rebuild of the post-processed Makefile (normally only remade if out of date) --prkeep=1 means temporary files are kept (and their locations printed) All other command line arguments are passed to "make".

 If no prfile is specified, prmake searches for the following files as the prfile, in order: "GNUmakefile.pr", "makefile.pr", "Makefile.pr".